-Check: The data was collected from an experiment with two randomly assigned treatments, Version A and Version B of test.
-Both groups sizes are 30, so the condition that they are at least 30 is met.
+Check: The data was collected from a randomized experiment with two treatments: Version A and Version B of test.
+The 10% condition does not need to be checked here since we are not sampling from a population.
+There were 30 students in each group, so the condition that both group sizes are at least 30 is met.